What Is Chronic Care Management and Who Needs It?

 Real-Life Success Stories

 Consider Sarah, a 42-year-old marketing executive and mother of two who struggled with post-pregnancy weight for years.
-“I tried countless gym memberships but could never maintain consistency due to my unpredictable schedule,” she shares.
-After switching to online personal training, Sarah lost 28 pounds in six months while working out just three times weekly from her living room.
+“I tried gym memberships, jogging, swimming, and spin.
+I quit all of them in just weeks because of my work and family obligations,” she shares.
+With online personal training, Sarah lost 28 pounds in six months while working out three times weekly from her living room.

 Finding the Right Online Solution